 - It is okay to use the Oxford Comma, and I will defend its use to my last breath.

 - Do use capital letters at the start of each sentence and put a full stop at the end.
 Practice doing this even while texting or posting on social media.

 - Avoid abbreviations such as e.g., i.e., it’s, you’re, etc., and so on.
 They class as informal language.
 In task 1, you can use the UK or the USA but don’t forget to add a “the” in front of them.
 In task 2, it would be even better to write them out in full on the first use and put their abbreviation in brackets.
 Example: It rains a lot in the United Kingdom (UK).
 Locals in the UK are well prepared for this and carry an umbrella or raincoat at all times.

 - You must obey these rules in Reading and Listening as well.
 If the fill-in-the-blank is at the start of a sentence or a proper noun, make the first letter of the word a capital letter.
 If it is in the middle of a sentence and a common noun, use small letters.
 Spell correctly; copy spellings from the reading passages.
 Use the time at the end to keep double checking all of this.
 These two sections have fixed answers and are marked with no bias, so you can lose the mark for that question even if your answer is correct.
 This is a mistake people with good English make often as well.

 That’s all for now, folks.
 My initial post was extremely long, so I decided to make this into a series of posts.
-Stay tuned for the rest.
+You can find the others here.